yuxun19999/Mod-Bot/README.md

 !unmute @user - Unmutes the user based on a role labeled "Muted" Usage: `!unmute <@user>`

+`THE MUTE COMMAND RELIES ON A ROLE CALLED `Muted`!
+MAKE SURE YOU HAVE ONE`

 !welcome - Welcomes a new user - Usage: `!welcome`

 !commands - Displays commands - Usage: `!commands`

-!shutdown - Turns off your bot. - Usage: `!shutdown` // CHECK LINE 32!
-PUT YOUR OWN DISCORD ID IN THE EMPTY QUOTES
+!shutdown - Turns off your bot. - Usage: `!shutdown` // CHECK LINE 181!
+PUT YOUR OWN DISCORD ID IN THE EMPTY QUOTES!

 !ping - Tells you your ping - Usage: `!ping`